Tripplenut/Learning-Cpp/Chapter4/README.md

 ## Section 9 (sizeof Operator)

 This section is about the function sizeof.
 I've used it a few times to get the length of strings and array and to behonest I don't like how it works but it works and thats all that matters.
 Check the file for initilizaiton and examples.

+## Section 10 (Comma Operator)

+This section is about using commas to extend the usage of a previous peice of code.
+Its most commonly used when initilizing variables but can also be used in loops.
+Check the file to see it's usage in loops.